Alejandro Ordoñez is a far right politician from Colombia who is currently his country’s ambassador to the Organization of American States (OAS).

 Ordoñez has similarly appealed for the annulment of ruling C-577 of 2011, which allows the union – though not marriage – of homosexual couples.
 His appeal, which asserted that those conducting gay unions were acting against the constitution, was rejected by the Constitutional Court for being “unjust.”

-The current IG has also made his views against euthanasia clear, stating that “the right to euthanasia may seems politically correct … this is the true legacy of Nazism.”
+The ambassador has also made his views against euthanasia clear, stating that “the right to euthanasia may seems politically correct … this is the true legacy of Nazism.”

 Often labelled a “religious fanatic” by people such as mayor of Bogota Gustavo Petro, many would claim that Ordoñez rather radically integrated his Christian views into his work.